Suor/CommentsAwareEnter/README.md

 ## Bugs

 - don't work if cursor is at very end of a file (A bug in Sublime Text 2)

-## TODO

-- switch from language to line-comment scope detection